From Ecuador to Your Cup: The Story Behind Our Dried Fruit Teas

 - Heritage farming β generations of knowledge passed down about cultivating and harvesting native fruits

-Ecuadorian Fruits You'll Find in Our Infusions
+Andean Fruits You'll Find in Our Fruit Tea

 Tamarillo (Tree Tomato)